-1. ACCEPTANCE OF THE PURCHASE ORDER

-This Purchase Order may only be accepted by the Supplier's signing and returning an acknowledgement copy of it or by timely delivery of the goods in accordance with the terms of this Purchase Order, as herein specified.
-Acceptance of this Purchase Order shall affect a contract between the Parties under which the rights and obligations of the Parties shall be governed solely by the terms and conditions of this Purchase Order, including these General Conditions.
-No additional or inconsistent provisions proposed by the Supplier shall bind the Government of unless agreed to in writing by a duly authorized official of the Government of

-2. PAYMENT

-- 2.1.1 The Government of shall, on fulfillment of the Delivery Terms, unless otherwise provided in this Purchase Order, make payment within 30 days of receipt of the Supplier's invoice for the goods and copies of the shipping documents specified in this Purchase Order. - 2.1.2 Payment against the invoice referred to above will reflect any discount shown under the payment terms of this Purchase Order, provided payment is made within the period required by such payment terms. - 2.1.3 Unless authorized by the Government of , the Supplier shall submit one invoice in respect of this Purchase Order, and such invoice must indicate the Purchase Order's identification number. - 2.1.4 The prices shown in this Purchase Order may not be increased except by express written agreement of the Government of
+4 ACCEPTANCE OF THE PURCHASE ORDER 1.
+ACCEPTANCE OF THE PURCHASE URDER it or by timel Acceptance of obligations of these Genera e Order may only be accepted by the Supplier's signing and returning an acknowledgement copy of y delivery of the goods in accordance with the terms of this Purchase Order, as herein specified. of this Purchase Order shall affect a contract between the Parties under which the rights and the Parties shall be governed solely by the terms and conditions of this Purchase Order, including al Conditions.
+No additional or inconsistent provisions proposed by the Supplier shall bind the of unless agreed to in writing by a duly authorized official of the Government of 2.
+PAYMENT pro e Government of shall, on fulfillment of the Delivery Terms, unless otherwise ovided in this Purchase Order, make payment within 30 days of receipt of the Supplier's invoice the goods and copies of the shipping documents specified in this Purchase Order.
+2.1.2 Pay ter ment against the invoice referred to above will reflect any discount shown under the payment ms of this Purchase Order, provided payment is made within the period required by such ment terms. res less authorized by the Government of, the Supplier shall submit one invoice in pect of this Purchase Order, and such invoice must indicate the Purchase Order's identification mber. e prices shown in this Purchase Order may not be increased except by express written reement of the Government of 3.
+TAX EXEMPT ION of the United provides, intexcept charg respect of artorecognize e Order is financed by the United Nations Development Programme (UNDP), a subsidiary organ d Nations.
+Section 7 of the Convention on the Privileges and Immunities of the United Nations er alia, that the United Nations, including its subsidiary organs, is exempt from all direct taxes, es for utilities services, and is exempt from customs duties and charges of a similar nature in ticles imported or exported for its official use.
+In the event any governmental authority refuses UNDP's exemption from such taxes, duties or charges, the Supplier shall immediately consult ernment of to determine a mutually acceptable procedure. amount repr ofspecifically a Supplier sha the Supplier authorizes the Government of to deduct from the Supplier's invoice any esenting such taxes, duties or charges, unless the Supplier has consulted with the Government before the payment thereof and the Government of has, in each instance, uthorized the Supplier to pay such taxes, duties or charges under protest.
+In that event, the II provide the Government of with written evidence that payment of such taxes, rges has been made and appropriately authorized.
+4. RISK OF LOSS lamage to or destruction of the goods shall be governed in accordance with DDU Incoterms 2000, vise agreed upon by the Parties on the front side of this Purchase Order.
+5. EXPORT LICE NCES Notwithstand ling any INCOTERM 2000 used in this Purchase Order, the Supplier shall obtain any export licences

-3. TAX EXEMPTION

-This Purchase Order is financed by the United Nations Development Programme (UNDP), a subsidiary organ of the United Nations.
-Section 7 of the Convention on the Privileges and Immunities of the United Nations provides, inter alia, that the United Nations, including its subsidiary organs, is exempt from all direct taxes, except charges for utilities services, and is exempt from customs duties and charges of a similar nature in respect of articles imported or exported for its official use.
-In the event any governmental authority refuses to recognize UNDP's exemption from such taxes, duties or charges, the Supplier shall immediately consult with the Government of to determine a mutually acceptable procedure.

-Accordingly, the Supplier authorizes the Government of to deduct from the Supplier's invoice any amount representing such taxes, duties or charges, unless the Supplier has consulted with the Government of has, in each instance, specifically authorized the Supplier to pay such taxes, duties or charges under protest.
-In that event, the Supplier shall provide the Government of with written evidence that payment of such taxes, duties or charges has been made and appropriately authorized.

-4. RISK OF LOSS

-Risk of loss, damage to or destruction of the goods shall be governed in accordance with DDU Incoterms 2000, unless otherwise agreed upon by the Parties on the front side of this Purchase Order.

-5. EXPORT LICENCES